pratikm17/Building-a-Smart-House-real-time-data-Pipeline-Project/README.md

-# Building a Smart City Real-time Data pipeline project
+# Building a Smart House Real-time Data pipeline project

 In this project, we use data and technology to improve urban infrastructure and services.
 By collecting and analyzing data on things like traffic, emergencies, weather information, and other statistical information, we aim to enhance urban livin